hipay/hipay-docs/hipay-enterprise-sdk-php/5-Usage.md

 HiPay Enterprise hosts your payment page on a secured site.
 With this option you can benefit from a single point of contact, adaptable payment pages, and the PCI-DSS standard.
 You can therefore outsource heavy security requirements that are related to payment acceptance.

 Unlike the API order, you must not perform a tokenization.
-Some parameters are to be added but the webservice relies on the same type of operation.
+Some parameters need to be added but the webservice relies on the same type of operation.

 You must redirect the consumer to the URL forward provided in the webservice response.